-- 1. Reset the router to its factory default settings. - 2.
-Visit http://tplinkwifi.net, and enter admin (in lowercase) as both username and password to log in.

-Note: You'll need to reconfigure the router to surf the Internet once the router is reset, and please mark down your new password for future use.
+- 1. Reset the router to factory default settings; - 2.
+Visit http://tplinkwifi.net, and enter admin (in lowercase) as both username and password to log in. - Note: You'll need to reconfigure the router to surf the internet once the router is reset, and please mark down your new password for future use.

 Q3.
-What should I do if I cannot log in to the router's web management page?
+What should I do if I cannot log in to the router's Web-based Utility?